CBD for Menstrual Cramps

-Pain medications are the go-to products, but there might be an alternative, especially because there are side effects associated with NSAIDs.
-CBD for menstrual pain is slowly emerging as a viable choice for women.
+Medications are the go-to products, but there might be an alternative, especially because there are side effects associated with NSAIDs.
+CBD is slowly emerging as a viable choice for women.
 Familiarize yourself with this product so that you can reap the rewards next month.

 Revealing the Science Behind Cramps

-Low hormones, primarily progesterone, are mostly to blame for either manageable or painful cramps.
+Low hormones, primarily progesterone, are mostly to blame for manageable cramps.
 A woman with a lot of prostaglandins, for example, will usually have extremely severe cramps each month.
 Your hormonal levels and prostaglandins are based on heredity and environmental factors.

-Easing these pains is the goal.
-CBD oil for menstrual pain has been brought up as a viable way to stay comfortable during the menstrual cycle.
+Easing these aches is the goal.
+CBD oil for menstrual cramps has been brought up as a viable way to stay comfortable during the menstrual cycle.

 Learning About CBD